 Monday afternoon, free time: the Tower of London with my roommate Marian.
 I didn’t realize it is so big—a fort is a complex, after all.
 We saw the Crown Jewels, the tower where the princes were confined (and from which they disappeared), and the ravens.

-We got the acousti-guide (around our necks) but didn't use them -- the explanations were very thorough and we didn't have enough time.
+We got the acousti-guide (you can see it around our necks) but didn't use them -- we didn't have enough time to listen to the very thorough explanations, and the posted signage was good.

 A friend who saw this photo said they talked with this same beefeater (yeoman warder) when they visited the Tower earlier this summer.